Wusinho/React-Redux-Catalogue/README.md

 # React - Redux Catalogue

 It is game catalogue based on #Catalogue of Recipes, using React and Redux, It has a home page with information, and on the navbar it is possible see all the champion in the game League of Legends, it is possible to see a specific champion with a small description.
+It has a login feature with a rails-api back-end server.

 ## WebSite Sections
 - Homepage, there is a small description of the project.